vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

 # Info
 * Extensions are stored in ```~/.local/share/gnome-shell/extensions```.
-* All GNOME extensions and configurations and GNOME-wide system and GNOME-tweaks tool configurations are stored inside **`~/.local/share/gnome-shell/extensions/'Aaaa Extensions Configurations Backup'`**.
+* All GNOME extensions and their configurations, and GNOME-wide system and GNOME-tweaks tool configurations are stored inside **`~/.local/share/gnome-shell/extensions/`**.

 # Restore - Step by step
 - Install **Extension Manager** from **Flathub** with `flatpak install flathub com.mattjakeman.ExtensionManager`.